 What?
 The content will be similar to that which I have delivered in my regular, in-person, 3 day, AP workshops over many years, but obviously without the hands-on lab component*.
 However, there ARE synchronous meetings.
 There will be a number of modules that you can work through at your own pace (see below) including a discussion of the 2021 AP exam questions, a deconstruction of the practice exams, discussion of common misconceptions, new & newly emphasized content (Mass Spec, PES, biological references, particulate diagrams) and other topics.
 This year there will be an additional discussion of the implementation, and reflection on, my teaching the course as per the NINE unit format for the first time in 2019-20, and the second time through in 2020-21.

 *labs and lab components will still be discussed, but obviously without doing them.

 How?
 The course will be delivered via the Canvas LMS.
 Most of the modules involve some reading of documents and web based items, followed by reporting back via discussion groups.
 You will also be asked to contribute by creating material (questions/activities) that can be shared with the group.
 Canvas is free, and requires on special software or additional subscriptions, the course is web based.

 Who?
 I will moderate and create all of the content, discussions and assignments that make up the course, BUT the success of the course certainly relies upon the input from the delegates.

 How much?
-The cost of the course will be $295.00 (the same as 2019) which is non-refundable (see below for an exception if the course does not ‘make’).
+The cost of the course remains at $295.00 (the same as 2019 and 2020) which is non-refundable (see below for an exception if the course does not ‘make’).
 The cost of the course includes a $10 Amazon credit for you to purchase my Crash Course AP Chemistry book that we will reference during the workshop.

 A few points to note